 But if your tooth is too damaged for preservation with a root canal, we will recommend it be removed and replaced with a dental implant.

 Please note that we no longer place mercury fillings because they can split and crack the healthy portions of a damaged tooth.
 Also, metal prevents an X-ray from detecting decay.

 A Neuromuscular Approach to Restorative Dentistry

-Dr. White takes a different view on restorative dentistry than some of his peers.
+Dr. Forbes takes a different view on restorative dentistry than some of his peers.
 He believes that the neuromuscular approach to dentistry capitalizes on state-of-the-art technology to devise long-term solutions.
 A dentist with neuromuscular training can use advanced diagnostics to determine a proper resting jaw position to promote oral, facial and muscular harmony.
 Only the neuromuscular approach to dentistry takes this complete perspective into account.

 Your teeth are only one part of a complex, interrelated system that also includes bones, muscles, and nerves.
 Neuromuscular dentistry looks at the interaction between all these elements to design restorations that do not just repair damage, but also restore function.
 Dental restorations that are not designed to fit properly into your bite can cause:

 - Difficulty chewing

 - Jaw pain